Holographic approach to compact stars and their binary mergers: Holographic description of dense strongly interacting matter

 All of the above models deal with spatially homogeneous and isotropic phases, which are viewed as duals of a deconfined quark matter phase.
 One other underlying assumption is that quark matter is considered to be unpaired, {i.e.}, we do not expect any pairing mechanism to be present.
 It is, however, quite likely that at extremely high densities and low temperatures the dominant phase of holographic quark matter would be something resembling the color superconducting phases expected to occur in real QCD \cite{Alford:1998mk,Brambilla:2014jmp,Alford:2007xm}.
 In holography, several works have addressed this extension \cite{Chen:2009kx,Basu:2011yg,Rozali:2012ry,BitaghsirFadafan:2018iqr,Faedo:2018fjw,Henriksson:2019zph,Henriksson:2019ifu,Faedo:2019jlp,Ghoroku:2019trx,BitaghsirFadafan:2020otb}, and they, too, can be roughly divided to two categories: top-down and bottom-up.
 The mechanism behind obtaining paired phases, which we call finite-density Higgs phases, is to envision pulling out a substack of color branes from the original stack of $\Nc$ D3-branes.
 This pulling out gives rise to gluon masses and should happen spontaneously, {i.e.}, when the baryon chemical potential is large enough so that the D3-branes are nucleated at a finite value of the bulk radial coordinate \cite{Henriksson:2019zph,Henriksson:2019ifu}.
 This position is related to the pairing gap.
 The mechanism higgses the gauge group SU$(\Nc)\to $SU$(\Nc-n)\times $U$(n)$ for $n$ coincident branes localized outside the original stack, so there are new phases with spontaneously broken color symmetry.
-One should note, however, that this type of a phase is not to be understood to be on equal footing with the standard description of a color superconducting phase in QCD, because in the latter the description involves a locking between color and flavor symmetries by the non-vanishing quark condensate.
+One should note, however, that this type of a phase is not to be understood to be on equal footing with the standard description of a color superconducting phase in QCD, because brane nucleation can occur at large chemical potential even without any clearly distinguished baryonic or quark degrees of freedom.
+It is also not clear if one should invoke descriptions involving Fermi surfaces at strong coupling.
 In both cases, though, there is a spontaneous breaking of the gauge group.
 In bottom-up scenarios, one adds complex non-color singlet scalar fields to the Einstein-Maxwell actions ({\ref{eq:EMDaction}) \cite{BitaghsirFadafan:2018iqr,Ghoroku:2019trx}, and at low enough temperatures these scalars develop vacuum expectation values.